LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-persistent.rst

    a. a user cannot leave this field blank when creating an object.

    b. there are reasonable limitations on the size of the name string.
+Keep in mind that the name field will be
+      shared across ``Job``, ``Employer``, and ``Skill`` classes.
+Some employer names might be longer than 50 characters.

 Models